Hitz325/Hitz325/README.md

 I'm always eager to learn a new way to put my apps together.
 I most recently was able to get an app I created to deploy through Heroku and was able to make it persistent with a remote database.

-I have previous coding experience in C++ while studying for my undergrad degree.
+I have previous coding experience in C++ while studying for my undergrad.
 I look forward to expanding my knowledge base and using my skills to help solve real world problems.

 - 📫 thitz2020@gmail.com